mui/mui-x/docs/data/advanced-components/overview.md

 #### Invalid license key

-The license key you have installed is not as issued by MUI.
+This error indicates that your license key doesn't match what was issued by MUI—this is likely a typo.

 ## Support